-- Copy of parents' and student's identification.

-- Copy of immunization records.
-Updated immunization records must be submitted before the start of 1st grade.

-- CCA medical health form.

-- Academic records.

-- Recommendation letters.

-- Signed statement of faith.

-- Pass the entrance exam.

-- Fulfill the requirements of English proficiency according to the grade level specified on the application.

-- Registration and first month's tuition payment.
+- Complete the CCA Application Form. - Make the application payment. - Provide a copy of parents' and student's identification. - Provide a copy of immunization records.
+Updated immunization records must be submitted before the start of 1st grade. - Submit the CCA Certificate of Health and Immunization. - Provide complete previous academic records. - a.
+Transferring from a Panamanian School: Provide original records. - b.
+Transferring from a Foreign School: Provide original, authenticated school records (must be authenticated in the country where school was attended) to MEDUCA for the grade level to be assigned.
+Present the grade level validation letter and a copy of records to CCA. - Provide Recommendation letters/forms. - Sign the statement of faith. - Pass the entrance exam (student). - Fulfill the requirements of English proficiency according to the grade level for which the student is applying. - Pay the registration fee, entrance fee, and first month's tuition payment.